 Only a low shore break most of the time, which closes out when waves are up.

 Most fishing is done off the rocks around the headlands either end of the beach, with several good spots on the more exposed and deeper ocean rocks.
 The beach and northern rocks are protected in a southerly.

 Bermagui is one of the more attractive settlements on the South Coast and well worth the detour off the Highway.Read less

 Fire Weather Warning

 Marine Wind Warning Summary for New South Wales

-Seas: Around 1 metre, increasing to 1 to 1.5 metres during the afternoon.
+Seas: 2 to 3 metres, decreasing to 1 to 2 metres during the morning.
+1st

-Weather: Cloudy.
-20% chance of a shower in the morning.
+Weather: Mostly sunny.
+20% chance of a shower offshore north of Merimbula in the evening.